How to Limit Sugar Intake

 • Improved sleep

-You will also notice that over time your sugar cravings will decrease and the need for that ‘sugar high’ will become less frequent and therefore making it easier for you to cut back on sugar.
+You will also notice that over time your sugar cravings will decrease and the need for that ‘sugar high’ will become less frequent therefore making it easier for you to cut back on sugar.

 Final thoughts on how to limit sugar intake